sosuisen/add-original-date-of-retweet/README.md

 This app exports the date of the original tweet from your twitter archive.

 The target archive file is '(archive directory)/data/tweet.js'.
 Please enter a valid path to the file.
 This app use Twitter API.
-You must prepare your <consumer key> <consumer key secret> <callback url> in advance.
+You must prepare your 'consumer key' 'consumer key secret' 'callback url' in advance.

 ## Usage